 What does “almond daughter” mean?

-It’s closely linked to the “almond mum” trend – a term used to describe parents (usually mothers) who unintentionally pass down diet-culture habits like restriction, calorie-counting, or praising thinness.
+Almond mums are parents (usually mothers) who unknowingly pass down diet-culture habits like calorie counting, food restriction, or praising thinness.

-So an almond daughter is the child who grows up internalising or exhibiting those same beliefs – often without realising how much it shapes their relationship with food, their body, and their self-worth.
+An almond daughter is the child who grows up internalising these same beliefs, often without realising how much they affect her relationship with food, body image, and self-worth.

 What does it mean to be an “almond daughter”?